 Before I was “the lost boy“, and before I could consider myself a traveler, I was simply lost in life.
 Once upon a time I worked jobs I hated, I was completely miserable with life, and I was perpetually unhappy.

-I was just an adult who had dreamed as a boy of seeing the world but was doing squat with my life.
+I was just an adult who dreamed as a boy of seeing the world.
+Instead, I was doing squat with my life.
 In elementary school, I scanned those giant picture books with cross-section cutouts of castles in the school library and told my teachers I’d be an archeologist someday.
+Or an explorer.

 (Psst!
 This is me at a castle in Serbia!
 Silly dream eh?)